DBraun/ChucKDesigner/README.md

 op('chuckaudio1').broadcast_event('pulse')
 ```

 This will spork a shred of `playImpact()`, which will play a short sound.
 After 1 second of playing the sound, ChucK will broadcast an event named "notifier" back to TouchDesigner.
-This event will show up in the `getGlobalEvent()` method, if "notifier" is in the list of events.
+This event will show up in the `getGlobalEvent()` method, if "notifier" is in custom parameter `Event Variables`.